Abishek-2425/nscout/README.md

 * If the endpoint returns **404**, the name is **not taken**
 * Any other response means the name exists or the server is unreachable

-This makes the tool quick, reliable, and easy to use during package creation.
+This keeps the tool fast, predictable, and convenient during package creation.

 ---